Testosterone deficiency is more common in men than most people would believe.

 The easiest way to check your testosterone levels is to ask your doctor for a full blood test, including hormones.

 This will provide detailed results about total and free testosterone in the body.
+Or you can just order a test kit and test your testosterone at home.

 And that value, combined with general age-related ranges, will give you a clear understanding of whether the levels are too low.